How does a Kenyan in America behave?

-The other day I realized that when it comes to adjusting to the American culture, I take the “kicking and screaming” lane – ungracious, overly critical, super sensitive, remarkably adolescent in thought and action.
+The other day I realized that when it comes to adjusting to the American culture, I take the “kicking and screaming” lane: I am ungracious, critical, super sensitive and remarkably adolescent in thought and action.

-Anyway, the more I thought about my unpleasant attitudes, the more I realized that some of us tend to pursue our life/marriage goals the same way.
+The more I thought about my unpleasant attitudes, the more I realized that some of us tend to pursue our marriage goals the same way.

 But a few steps into the journey, we encounter the pain of dreaming.

 And that’s when many engage fight mode – we fight the process, dwell on the pains and angst of it, point fingers; we become everything but gracious, grown-up, focused, learning.

 We struggle to accept that the main part of “success” is what we become in the journey, not what we achieve in the end.

 When you are on the throes of change and culture shock, it might feel easier to compare, criticize, day dream.

 Whether you are a Kenyan in America or not, I think most of us have a Jonah inside us – brooding, unrelenting, furious that our “dreams” didn’t pan out the way we expected.

 Do YOU struggle with change?

 You know you are a Kenyan in America when..

-1. You expect the store (supermarket) attendant to walk the entire floor, looking for a product you couldn’t find.
+1. You expect the store (supermarket) attendant to walk the entire floor, looking for the product you couldn’t find.

 2. You race across pedestrian crossings.

 3. Everyone seems to talk into your face (most Americans love eye contact.)

 4. You expect the two guys loudly airing their views to settle the argument with bare fists.

 5. You think you can jump the red light because the roads are empty (who waits at a red light in the middle of the night!?)

 6. You are shell-shocked when a perfect stranger shares the story of their life within two minutes of meeting.

 7. Neat lawns make you think about business opportunities – weddings, functions e.t.c

-8. You walk into Home Depo looking for bugler proof doors and windows.
+8. You walk into Home Depo looking for burgler-proof doors and windows.